Tales of Dunk and Egg: Planned installments

-Martin has said that he would like to write a number of these stories (varying from six to twelve from interview to interview) covering the entire lives of these two characters.
+Martin has said that he would like to write a number of these stories (varying from six to twelve from interview to interview) covering the entire lives of the two central characters, Dunk and Egg.

-In 2011 he talked about working on the fourth novella, which was originally to be included in the anthology Dangerous Women, and a year after that it and the three previously published Dunk and Egg tales were to be collected and published in the U.S. by Bantam Spectra as a stand-alone fix-up novel.
+In 2011, Martin talked about working on a fourth novella, which was originally to be included in the anthology Dangerous Women, and a year after that, the anthology was released (which ended up instead containing The Princess and the Queen, a separate novella in the same A Song of Ice and Fire literary universe), along with a re-release of the three previously published Dunk and Egg tales, which were collected and published in the U.S. by Bantam Spectra as a stand-alone fix-up novel.
 The working title of the fourth novella was The She-Wolves of Winterfell.
-As of late 2013, work on the story has been postponed while Martin completes The Winds of Winter.
-In April 2014, Martin also announced that he had roughed out another Dunk and Egg story with the working title The Village Hero which would be set in the Riverlands.
+As of late 2013, work on the story had been postponed while Martin worked to complete The Winds of Winter.
+In April 2014, Martin also announced that he had roughed out another Dunk and Egg story with the working title The Village Hero, which would be set in the Riverlands.
 He noted that he was not sure which of these two would be completed first.
-In 2015, Martin noted that in addition to She-Wolves and The Village Hero he had notes and fairly specific ideas for a number of further installments, including The Sellsword, The Champion, The Kingsguard, and The Lord Commander, taking the planned series total to as many as nine novellas.
+In 2015, Martin noted that in addition to The She-Wolves of Winterfell and The Village Hero, he had notes and fairly specific ideas for a number of further installments, including The Sellsword, The Champion, The Kingsguard, and The Lord Commander, taking the planned series total to as many as nine novellas.

-In April 2023, Martin reaffirmed his notion from 2014 that no further Dunk and Egg novellas would be written until after finishing The Winds of Winter.
+In April 2023, Martin reaffirmed his notion from 2014 that no further Dunk and Egg novellas would be written until after he had finished The Winds of Winter.
 He affirmed this again in January 2025, this time identifying The Village Hero as the next story to be written.
+However, in January 2026, he admitted he had tried writing two Dunk and Egg stories at various points in 2025, one set in Winterfell (presumably The She-Wolves of Winterfell) and one set in the Riverlands (presumably The Village Hero).

 Adaptations

+Graphic novels

 The novellas were adapted as comic books which were reprinted as graphic novels: